jahuty/jahuty-php/README.md

 ## Errors

-If you don't set your API key before calling `Snippet::get()`, a `BadMethodCallException` will be thrown, and if [Jahuty's API](https://www.jahuty.com/docs/api) returns any status code other than `2xx`, a `NotOk` exception will be thrown:
+If you don't set your API key before calling `Snippet::render()`, a `BadMethodCallException` will be thrown, and if [Jahuty's API](https://www.jahuty.com/docs/api) returns any status code other than `2xx`, a `NotOk` exception will be thrown:

 ```php
 use Jahuty\Jahuty\Snippet;